yamand16/ExposureCorrection/README.md

 ## Datasets ##

 ### Exposure correction dataset ###
-In order to download the corresponding exposure correction dataset [1], please visit <a href="https://github.com/mahmoudnafifi/Exposure_Correction#dataset">this link</href>
+In order to download the corresponding exposure correction dataset [1], please visit [this link.](https://github.com/mahmoudnafifi/Exposure_Correction#dataset)

 ### Low-light image datasets ###
 We utilized four different low-light image datasets to evaluate our model and compare with other works.
+You can use the following links to access to these datasets.

 1. LIME [2]
 2. NPE [3]